Hermela93/Hermela93/README.md

 Hey, I’m @Hermela93.
-I’m currently learning  Software engineering I’m interested in well ..
+I’m currently learning  Software engineering.
+I’m interested in ..

 <!---
 Hermela93/Hermela93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.